 Are You in Need of Excellent Periodontal Care?

-Dr. Fateh can treat periodontal disease, place dental implants, correct gummy smiles, and more.
+Drs.
+Fateh or Sanz can treat periodontal disease, place dental implants, correct gummy smiles, and more.
 Contact us today for superior periodontal care!